babel/website/docs/v7-migration-api.md

 ## `@babel/core`

+Changed `ast` to be false by default for performance (most tools aren't using it) [babel/babel#7436](https://github.com/babel/babel/pull/7436/commits/8e3e6e0a8838607c5a01ba4232c4d3ff8dee5db0).

 The publicly exposed but undocumented `Pipeline` class has been removed.
 Best to use the transformation methods exposed from `@babel/core` directly [babel/babel#5376](https://github.com/babel/babel/pull/5376).

 The `babel.util.*` helper methods have been removed, and `util.EXTENSIONS` has been moved to `babel.DEFAULT_EXTENSIONS` [babel/babel#5487](https://github.com/babel/babel/pull/5487).